lnlp-open-source/lnlp-open-source.github.io/about.markdown

 # [LexisNexis](https://www.lexisnexis.com/en-us/home.page) Technology Blog

-Stories, ideas and views from the LexisNexis development team.
+This blog is curated and maintained by the LexisNexis Product Development Team.
+Our aim is to provide insights, expertise, and commentary on current trends within software engineering.